RMerl/asuswrt-merlin/README-merlin.txt

 prematuraly wear out the flash storage.
 This is a good place to put files that are written once like scripts or kernel modules, or that rarely get written to (like once a day).
-Storing files that constantly get written to (like logfiles) is NOT recommended - use a USB disk for that.
+Storing files that constantly get written to (like very busy logfiles) is NOT recommended - use a USB disk for that.